bouwe77/temba/readme.md

 const server = temba.create(config)
 ```

 Requests on these resources only give a `404 Not Found` if the ID does not exist.
-Requests on any other resource will return a `404 Not Found`.
+Requests on any other resource will always return a `404 Not Found`.

 ### JSON